Adult Services Division

 For Virginia residents from Fairfax, Prince William and Arlington Counties, the cities of Alexandria, and Falls Church we offer pre-vocational and day support programs.
 Residents of the District of Columbia can get pre-vocational or day support services at the Virginia location, depending on space availability.

 Participants are referred to programs through their local Community Services Board (CSB) in Virginia.
-St. Coletta is licensed by the Virginia Department of Mental Health, Mental Retardation and Substance Abuse Services and accredited through CARF, Commission for Accreditation of Rehabilitation Facilities, and is a Medicaid provider in Virginia and the District of Columbia.
+St. Coletta is licensed by Commonwealth of Virginia: Department of Behavioral Health and Developmental Services and accredited through CARF, Commission for Accreditation of Rehabilitation Facilities, and is a Medicaid provider in Virginia and the District of Columbia.

 The Maryland program provides supported employment services for residents of Maryland.
 Participants are referred to programs through the Developmental Disabilities Administration.
 St. Coletta is a Medicaid provider in Maryland through the State of Maryland Department of Health and Mental Hygiene.